What better way to obtain ideas for your blog than straight from the horse’s mouth?

 You can use this train of thought to help establish a value-driven outline for your FAQ blog posts as part of a comprehensive FAQ blog strategy.
 There may be more than four follow-up questions you can ask.

-When creating your outline, consider it through the eyes of your users and what they would find most impactful.
-Sometimes, a shorter post with fewer headings that answers the question quicker is more favourable.
+When creating your outline, consider it through your users’ eyes and what would be most impactful to them.
+Sometimes, a shorter post with fewer headings that answers the question more quickly is more favourable.

 You can always choose a heading to make into its own post.